Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 Espresso machines test with entry-level and mid-range machines

-I’m also convinced that increased experience with a portafilter machine is the fastest way to become more of a coffee expert.
+I’m also convinced that increased experience with a home espresso machine is the fastest way to become more of a coffee expert.
 That’s because once you’ve got to grips with things like the grind, brewing temperature, pressure and so on, making coffee with a pour-over dripper is just child’s play.

-It’s also an unfortunate fact that true professional quality — which you should be able to demand from a portafilter machine — comes at a high price.
-After all, it’s hard to convince people to part with that much money, and that’s why a new coffee machine category is beginning to emerge.
+It’s also an unfortunate fact that true professional quality — which you should be able to demand from an espresso machine — comes at a high price.
+After all, it’s hard to convince people to part with that much money, and that’s why a new coffee machine category has really taken off.

-Enter the automatic espresso machine, which resides somewhere between an espresso machine and a super-automatic.
+Enter the hybrid espresso machine, which resides somewhere between a semi-automatic and a super-automatic.
 As the Breville Oracle Touch (branded as the Sage Oracle Touch in the UK) shows, that can work out quite nicely.
-Nevertheless, for me, there are two completely different models that should belong in the eternal list of best portafilter machines:
+Nevertheless, for me, there are two completely different models that should belong in the eternal list of best home espresso machines:

 Here are a few more models that are also definitely worth checking out:

-1. How easy is the portafilter to set up and use?
+1. How easy is the machineto set up and use?

 2. How good are the factory settings for espresso, and how close can I get to my ideal result?

-3. Does the machine implement any special ideas?
+3. Does the machine implement any special technology or new ideas?

 4. What is the price-performance ratio?

-Again, I could babble on and on about thermoblocks or single- and multi-circuits every time, and yet again, no one would be interested.
+Again, I could babble on and on about thermoblocks or single vs double boilers every time, and yet again, few would be truly interested.
 A more important consideration is whether or not you’ll be rewarded for your ambitions when you switch from a super-automatic espresso machine to a portafilter.

 Coffee Grinder Review — You Can’t Do Without It